 - a.
-Arrangements are to be made in advance with the person who will officiate at the service, the Clergy or Funeral Director, to position the Legion members for the service and determine when the Tribute will occur; - b.
-Prior to commencing the service, Poppies are to be distributed to those who will participate in the Tribute;

-- The Comrade In Charge is responsible for carrying out the Legion Tribute; - d.
-Poppies will be dropped into the grave at the conclusion of the Tribute; - Legionnaires in uniform and wearing their headdress will salute after dropping their Poppy; - f.
+Arrangements are to be made in advance with the person who will officiate at the service, the Faith representative or Funeral Director, to position the Legion members for the service and determine when the Tribute will occur; - b.
+Prior to commencing the service, Poppies are to be distributed to those who will participate in the Tribute; - c.
+The Comrade in Charge is responsible for carrying out the Legion Tribute; - d.
+Poppies will be dropped into the grave at the conclusion of the Tribute; - e.
+Legionnaires in uniform and wearing their headdress will salute after dropping their Poppy; - f.
 Other persons will pause a moment, turn and file past the grave.